-Effect of Current Market Conditions
+Effect of Decline in Market Conditions

-Our business and results of operations continue to suffer negative effects of ongoing difficult macroeconomic conditions, further exacerbated by customerspecific challenges and significant disruptions in the financial and credit markets globally.
-In response to market conditions, many companies, including some of our largest communications service provider customers, have slowed spending and indicated their intention to reduce overall capital expenditures as compared to last year.
-As a result, we have experienced order delays, lengthening sales cycles and slowing deployments in recent quarters, resulting in lower demand across our customer base in all geographies.
+Our business and results of operations continue to suffer negative effects of ongoing difficult market conditions.
+In response to the decline in market conditions, many companies, including some of our largest communications service provider customers, have slowed spending and indicated their intention to reduce overall capital expenditures as compared to last year.
+As a result, we have experienced lengthening sales cycles, customer delays in network build-outs and slowing deployments in recent quarters, resulting in lower demand across our customer base in all geographies.
+Due to increased competition and a heightened focus by customers on pricing and return on investment in the face of these market conditions, we are seeing increased pricing pressure across our optical transport products.

-These conditions have negatively affected our revenue and earnings in recent quarters.
-Revenue for the first six months of fiscal 2009 was \$311.6 million in comparison to \$469.6 million for the same period in fiscal 2008.
+These market conditions have negatively affected our revenue and earnings over the last year.
+Revenue for the first nine months of fiscal 2009 was \$476.4 million in comparison to \$722.8 million for the same period in fiscal 2008.
 We expect our revenue for fiscal 2009 to be significantly lower than our fiscal 2008 results and we will not be profitable for the year.
-The magnitude of the effect of current market conditions on our results of operations is difficult to predict and significantly linked to the duration and severity of the economic downturn and the resulting level of capital expenditure by our largest customers.
+The magnitude of the effect of market conditions on our results of operations is difficult to predict and significantly linked to the duration and severity of the economic downturn and the resulting level of capital expenditure by our largest customers.